FlaccidFacade/cliSkeleton/README.md

 # report
-  a base hello world outline for a CLI tool
+  a simple CLI tool to convert csv files to json file report

   this repository uses python3.9 and the click module to create the CLI tool